theNewDynamic/oregonsadventurecoast.com/content/blog/a-two-day-oregon-coast-whale-watching-trip-itinerary.md

 After your big morning of adventure, head to one of the popular Charleston, Oregon lunch spots like [High Tide Café](http://hightidecafeoregon.com/) (order the clam chowder!) or [Millers at the Cove](https://www.millersatthecove.rocks/) (order the fish & chips!).

 **AFTERNOON**
 After a delicious lunch, head to the [Charleston Marine Life Center.](http://www.charlestonmarinelifecenter.com/) This kid-friendly destination will entertain and educate kids of all ages for the afternoon.
-Attractions include an aquarium highlighting different coastal ecosystems, a tide pool touch tank, whale and sea lion skeletons, and underwater video from deep reefs and undersea volcanoes -OR- if you’re feeling adventurous and want a “true” Oregon Coast experience later in the day, be sure to stop by [Basin Tackle Shop](http://www.basintackle.net/) to find out how you can catch your own fresh Dungeness crab for dinner (ask for Rob!).
+Attractions include an aquarium highlighting different coastal ecosystems, a tide pool touch tank, whale and sea lion skeletons, and underwater video from deep reefs and undersea volcanoes.

 **LATE AFTERNOON/EARLY EVENING**
 If possible, go see Shore Acres Holiday Lights before you head for dinner (it will be less crowded earlier in the day).
 The whimsical display features 325,000 LED lights, garden landscape lighting, holiday trees, and dozens of lighted sculptures including life-size whales, animated sea lions, an undersea garden, Koi underwater in the pond, a leaping frog in the pond, leaping dolphins and more.
 We recommend beating the crowds and arriving early so you can enjoy the beautiful view at the sea wall, browse through the Information & Gift Center (opens at 3:30 p.m.) and see the spectacular gardens before it gets dark.
 Besides, you will want to experience the magical transformation of the lights at dusk.
 The display runs until December 31, 2019, admission is free but parking is $5 (bring cash).
 A current State Park Pass, Coastal Pass or current Campground Receipt will also get you in the park!